-My life has been anything but ordinary from the very beginning.
-I was born in 1942 to medical missionary parents in Chengdu, China.
-Two and a half years later my family fled the escalating war between China and Japan, flying “over the Hump” of the Himalaya Mountains to India.
-In Mumbai we waited six months for passage home to the United States.
-While there I turned three years old.
+Jackie’s life has been anything but ordinary from the very beginning.
+She was born in 1942 to medical missionary parents in Chengdu, China.
+Two and a half years later her family fled the escalating war between China and Japan, flying “over the Hump” of the Himalaya Mountains to India.
+In Mumbai they waited six months for passage home to the United States.
+While there Jackie turned three years old.

 Following a childhood in West Virginia, she lived in Alaska for five life-changing years, gaining a love of mountainous landscapes and outdoor adventure.
 While in Alaska she found a passion for environmental work which led to a thirty-five-year career mostly based in New England.
 For the past decade she has focused on writing and editing.